Microtome: Sectioning

 The inclination of the knife is the angle between the knife face and the sample.
 For an optimal result, this angle must be chosen appropriately.
 The optimal angle depends upon the knife geometry, the cut speed and many other parameters.
 If the angle is adjusted to zero, the knife cut can often become erratic, and a new location of the knife must be used to smooth this out.

 If the angle is too large, the sample can crumple and the knife can induce periodic thickness variations in the cut.
 By further increasing the angle such that it is too large one can damage the knife blade itself.

+Current Microtome Technology

+The microtome market is undergoing a significant transformation due to rapid advancements in laboratory automation and precision engineering.
+Modern laboratories are adopting advanced microtome systems such as rotary microtomes, cryostat microtomes, and ultramicrotomes to enhance tissue sample preparation.